pl9ed/RPP-Control/README.md

 Our 3 components:
 * Get RPP value from telemetric transmitter (in this case, via Excel spreadsheet)
 * Infuse if RPP is too high, withdraw if too low, no action otherwise
-* Write the appropriate commands to control the syringe pump in order to
+* Write the appropriate commands to control the syringe pump in order to bring about the desired effect

 ![specific components](https://github.com/pl9ed/RPP-Control/blob/master/rppcomponents.png?raw=true)